8 Surprising Facts About Your Nose

 Your nose is more than just a bump on your face—it’s an important part of the respiratory system and affects many other senses, including your taste and hearing.
 For being something that’s so central to our daily interactions with the world, there’s still a surprising amount to discover about the nose.
 Here's a bit of what we do know.

 Although the human nose is weak compared to canine sniffers, our noses can detect 1 trillion smells.
 Strangely, scientists still aren’t sure exactly how we smell.
 For decades, researchers thought the olfactory system worked through receptor binding, meaning molecules of different shapes and sizes bonded to specific parts of the nose like puzzle pieces, triggering smell recognition in the brain.
-But recently, Luca Turin, a biophysicist at the Institute of Theoretical Physics Ulm University, has proposed the nose detects smell through quantum vibrations.
+But recently, biophysicist Luca Turin has proposed the nose detects smell through quantum vibrations.
 Turin suggests the frequency at which different molecules vibrate helps the nose identify them as different scents.
 The theory could explain why molecules of the same shape smell quite differently.
 Intriguing as it is, this new theory hasn’t been tested enough to be universally accepted.

 As anyone who’s been to a zoo probably knows, great apes (the closest human ancestors) have flat nasal openings—and researchers found that type of nose is far more effective at inhaling air than the human version.
 So what’s up with ours?
 Scientists think the shape might be a by-product of our big brain.
 The growing cerebellum forced human faces to become smaller, which probably affected the nose as well.